 Kentucky also has its unique phrases, such as “cattywampus” (meaning off-kilter or out of place) and “yonder” (a distant place).

-Kentucky is also known for its unique accent, which can be heard when locals use words like “to-do” (an event) and “awful kind” (very nice).
+It can be heard when locals use words like “to-do” (an event) and “awful kind” (very nice).

-Kentucky has its own special way of speaking, with plenty of Kentucky slang words and phrases unique to the Bluegrass State.
+Kentucky has its special way of speaking, with plenty of Kentucky slang words and phrases unique to the Bluegrass State.

 You’ll often hear Kentucky natives using words like “hep,” “fixin’ to,” or “y’all” to express themselves.